Azure/aad-pod-identity/docs/readmes/README.role-assignment.md

 ## TL;DR

-Run the following commands to help you set up the apprioapate role assignments for your cluster identity before deploying aad-pod-identity (assuming you are running an AKS cluster):
+Run the following commands to help you set up the appropriate role assignments for your cluster identity before deploying aad-pod-identity (assuming you are running an AKS cluster):

 ```bash
 export SUBSCRIPTION_ID="<SubscriptionID>"